A high-contrast composite with annular inclusions: Norm-resolvent asymptotics: Problem formulation

-\begin{proof} This is just a direct consequence of the product rule, see for example \cite[Theorem 2.5]{muthukumar} for the short computation.
-The periodic BC follows from the fact that $G_\varepsilon u(\tilde{x},\theta)$ is periodic in $\tilde{x}$. \end{proof}
+\begin{proof} This is a direct consequence of the product rule, see for example \cite[Theorem 2.5]{muthukumar} for the short computation.
+Periodic BCs follows from the fact that $G_\varepsilon u(\tilde{x},\theta)$ is $\eps\Z^d$-periodic in $\tilde{x}$. \end{proof}

-While we have shifted our perspective to consider a ($\theta$ dependent) operator on a bounded subset of $\mathbb{R}^d$, this is still rather inconvenient as the Hilbert space $L^2(\varepsilon Q)$ varies with $\varepsilon$.
-Ideally, we would like to have $\varepsilon$ only appearing in the domain and action of the operator, keeping the underlying Hilbert space as $L^2(Q)$, for all $\theta$ and $\varepsilon$.
-This motivates us to consider the following operator:
+While we have shifted our perspective to consider a ($\theta$ dependent) operator on a bounded subset of $\mathbb{R}^d$, this is rather inconvenient as the space $L^2(\varepsilon Q)$ varies with $\varepsilon$.
+This motivates us to define: